autobrr/dashbrr/docs/env_vars.md

   - Purpose: Path to SQLite database file
   - Example: `/data/dashbrr.db`
   - Note: If not set, the database will be created in a 'data' subdirectory of the config file's location.
 This can be overridden by:
-    1. Using the `-db` flag when starting dashbrr
+    1. Using the `--db-file` flag when starting dashbrr
     2. Setting this environment variable
     3. Specifying the path in the config file
   - Priority: Command line flag > Environment variable > Config file > Default location